phorton1/base-apps-gitMUI/docs/readme.md

 ## Motivation and History

 This program started as a simple list of all the repositories on my local machine.
-I didn't like the way gitUI manages the list of "recent repos", and I often ended up having to go to Windows Explorer to navigate to a folder containing a repo, and then right-click to select the "Git GUI Here* option.
+I didn't like the way gitMUI manages the list of "recent repos", and I often ended up having to go to Windows Explorer to navigate to a folder containing a repo, and then right-click to select the "Git GUI Here* option.
 So, at first I merely had a process of modifying my system-wide git_config to replace the list of recent repos with a list of all the repos on my machine.
-Then I added a program showing that list of repos that could "shell" to the gitUI command.
+Then I added a program showing that list of repos that could "shell" to the gitMUI command.

-I continued to fight with gitUI, as anytime you modify any repo, it re-orders the list of 'recentRepos' into what it *thinks* you want to see, which was *never* what i wanted to see, which would have simply been an alphabetical list of all the repos on my machine.
+I continued to fight with gitMUI, as anytime you modify any repo, it re-orders the list of 'recentRepos' into what it *thinks* you want to see, which was *never* what i wanted to see, which would have simply been an alphabetical list of all the repos on my machine.
-So this program began it's life as a simple app that merely served as a launcher for gitUI, listing all my repos, and allowing me to open a new gitUI window to any of them.
+So this program began it's life as a simple app that merely served as a launcher for gitMUI, listing all my repos, and allowing me to open a new gitMUI window to any of them.

 Over time I found that I would have many gitGUI windows open, often be making a set of changes that crossed several different repos, yet would have the same **commit message**.
-I would have to open, and go to, each relevant gitUI window, do a **rescan** to see the changes, *paste* in the *copied* commit message, and make the commits.
+I would have to open, and go to, each relevant gitMUI window, do a **rescan** to see the changes, *paste* in the *copied* commit message, and make the commits.
 Then I would need to manually **push** each repo to gitHub.
 In order to do all of this I had to **remember** which